elevendoglu/My_CW_projects/README.md

 # My_CW_projects
-all cohort 6/20 is in one folder to solve by me.
+all cohort 6/20 is in one folder are waiting for solving by me.